FAEM-PCU/artahack.github.io/_projects/2025-sva/language-is-leaving-me-2.md

   <figcaption>A flowchart of OSC signals and routing of information</figcaption>
 </figure>

-Art-A-Hack (TM) ’25 AI Art In A Time of Shifting Perspectives was supported by the [School of Visual Arts Graduate Center, NY](https://sva.edu/academics/graduate/graduate-center)
+Art-A-Hack (TM) ’25 AI Art In A Time of Shifting Perspectives was supported by the School of Visual Arts Graduate Center and the MFA Computer Arts, NY (https://sva.edu/academics/graduate/graduate-center)